-Funding call for Suffragette museum
+Funding needed for suffragette museum

-Pankhurst Centre: Funding call for Suffragette museum
+Pankhurst Centre: Funding call for suffragette museum

 A group of MPs have called on the government to provide funding for a museum dedicated to women's suffrage.

-The cross-party group of 69 MPs led by Lucy Powell, the Labour and Co-op MP for Manchester Central, have written to the Prime Minister asking for funding for the Pankhurst Centre in Manchester.
+The cross-party group of 69 MPs led by Lucy Powell, the Labour and Co-op MP for Manchester Central, has written to the prime minister asking for funding for the Pankhurst Centre in Manchester.

-The centre is in the former home of Suffragette leader Emmeline Pankhurst.
+The centre is in the former home of suffragette leader Emmeline Pankhurst.

 Ms Powell said if the centre marked men's emancipation "it would be well-resourced and widely lauded".